turingschool/backend-curriculum-site/module1/projects/sorting_suite.markdown

 Sorting algorithms are one of the common domains for studying Computer Science data structures and algorithms.
 They give us an opportunity to focus on algorithms of various complexity all solving a relatively simple problem.

 In this project, you are challenged to implement *three* fundamental sorting algorithms.
-Your final submission should include at least these six files:
+Your final submission should include at least these three files:

 * `bubble_sort.rb`
 * `insertion_sort.rb`